-The European Commission has issued a Mandate to CEPT to review the frequency band 169.4 - 169.8125 MHz in the light of the Community policy.
-The Mandate specifies that the regulation of this band should be technology neutral and reflect European Community policies such as applications for assistance to persons with disabilities and judicial co-operation (i.e. tracking of stolen goods).
+The European Commission issued in May 2003 a Mandate to CEPT to review the frequency band 169.4 - 169.8125 MHz in the light of the Community policy.
+The Mandate specified that the regulation of this band should be technology neutral and reflect European Community policies such as applications for assistance to persons with disabilities and judicial co-operation (i.e. tracking of stolen goods).